 In addition to a 100-level introduction to psychology and several seminars designed especially for first-year students, the department offers upper-level courses in social psychology; personality and abnormal psychology; developmental and educational psychology; perception, cognition, and language; and biological bases of behavior.
 For students interested in teaching, we offer seminars and practicums leading to teacher licensure.
 Students are encouraged to undertake independent study projects and may discuss this option with any member of the department.

-- Bulletin & Course Catalogue for Psychology
+- Bulletin & Course Catalog for Psychology

 - Search for Classes